PHP 7 Server Rebuild FAQs

 Last Updated -

-The following FAQs cover some important details to be aware of when Pagely rebuilds your VPS in order to get PHP 7.
+The following FAQs cover some important details to be aware of when Pagely rebuilds your VPS in order to get Ubuntu 16.04 LTS and PHP 7, among other goodies.
 Please note, if you've purchased your VPS after August of 2016, you're already on the latest software.
 This only pertains to older VPSs.

 Will my sites be any faster?

 Yup.
 PHP 7 has shown to boost raw performance by 30-50%!

 Yes, but very briefly.
 Once the process begins, our automation will first get your new server ready before taking anything down.

 For Single Node VPS configurations, the cut-over stage usually takes about 5 minutes of downtime to complete.

 For HA VPS, public facing traffic will experience near-zero downtime.
 Traffic under the /wp-admin/ URL structure will experience about 5 minutes of downtime during the transition.

 In worst case scenarios, there can be up to 30 minutes of downtime.
 Rest assured, this process will be supervised by a Pagely Engineer who is focused on your task, and we'll be checking a lot of stuff beforehand to ensure a smooth transition!

 Will all my sites use PHP 7 automatically?